syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

 ## Running a Test

-On recording, all the user actions performed in the control are just noted with the corresponding method names of the Syncfusion namespace.
+On recording, all the user-actions performed in the control are just noted with the corresponding method names of the Syncfusion namespace.
 The errors can be checked while running a test.
-To run a test, follow the steps below:
+To run a test, follow the given steps: